 The Mock Trial program helps pre-law students succeed in law school and in their careers by teaching the fundamentals of the rules of evidence, civil and criminal procedure, and litigation strategy and techniques.
 It helps all students involved, no matter what their career aspirations may be, by teaching rigorous analysis and public speaking.

-The Mock Trial program will participate in the following invitational tournaments:
+The Mock Trial program will participate in invitational tournaments.
+Updates will be posted soon.

 Austin College dedicated the courtroom built in the library to Dr. Kenneth Street, a beloved government professor.
 Students who are in the advocacy program benefit from the courtroom, as it provides a stimulating and realistic environment to challenge their peers and practice their skills.